 This document is provided for information only and all the information contained in it is believed to be reliable but may be inaccurate or incomplete; any opinions stated are honestly held at the time of writing, but are not guaranteed.
 The contents of the document should not therefore be relied upon.
-It should not be taken as a recommendation to make an investment in the Funds or to buy or sell individual securities, nor does it constitute an offer for sale.
+It is not an invitation to make an investment nor does it constitute an offer for sale.